Operation Queen: V Corps joins the offensive

-Ninth Army's advance through the Rur plains
+Ninth Army's advance through the Roer plains

 Parallel to First Army's advance through the Hürtgen Forest, Ninth Army had to advance through the Rur plains.
 This terrain was fundamentally different from the dense forest, consisting of flat farmland with small villages.
 Planning for this area for both sides was different, as the Germans expected the Allied main thrust through this area, while it was actually through the Hürtgen Forest.
-One of the reasons for this decision was the dangerous Geilenkirchen-Salient at Ninth Army's northern flank, which would have threatened the American advance.
+One of the reasons for this decision was the dangerous Geilenkirchen Salient at Ninth Army's northern flank, which would have threatened the American advance.
 This salient was reduced and rendered harmless in Operation Clipper, by a combined US-British attack until 22 November.
 The 84th Division of XIII Corps of the Ninth Army played a major role in this operation.

 Ninth Army's drive was conducted mainly by XIX Corps under General Gillem and was opposed by Köchling's LXXXI Corps as well as the reserve forces of the XLVII Panzer Corps.
 The plan called for a swift advance to Jülich with its 3 divisions.
-The 2nd Armored Division had to advance in a narrow line towards Linnich and from there towards the Rur.
+The 2nd Armored Division had to advance in a narrow line towards Linnich and from there towards the Roer.
 In the center 29th Infantry Division had to take the direct path towards Jülich and in the south the 30th Infantry Division had to take Würselen and then continue to the Rur.

 As in the First Army's sector, Operation Queen began with a massive aerial bombardment against German towns and positions on 16 November.
 After the air strike was over, the American offensive was launched.
 30th Division started a frontal attack against its first objective – Würselen.
 After four days of slow advance, the town was taken.
 The German resistance from the 3rd Panzergrenadier Division was hampered due to the large area it had to cover.
 In the center, 29th Division also commenced with its attack.
 The plan called to advance in between the towns to deal with the fortified strong points after they were encircled.
 This plan, however, was flawed and 29th Division soon was pinned down making no further progress.
 With assistance from the 2nd Armored Division, on 18 November its drive was renewed against the opposing German 246th VGD, taking Setterich, Bettendorf and the surroundings of Siersdorf.
-The understrength 246th VGD was heavily reduced, and by 21 November the Americans were just 2 km ahead of the Rur.
+The understrength 246th VGD was heavily reduced, and by 21 November the Americans were just 2 km ahead of the Roer.